Average Kernel Sizes -- Computable Sharp Accuracy Bounds for Inverse Problems: Overview of the paper

 \subsection{Contributions}

 In this work, we address the challenges that were previously mentioned for computing solutions to inverse problems.
-Challenge \textit{$(i)$ - that of inverse problems \eqref{eq:sampling10} that have no unique solution -} is a necessary assumption for our main result.
-This is encapsulated in our central assumption, \eqref{eq:centralassumption}, that is satisfied if the forward model of \eqref{eq:sampling10} is not injective on the product set of signals and noise $\mathcal{M}_1\times \mathcal{E}$.
+Challenge \textit{$(i)$ - that of inverse problems \eqref{eq:sampling10} that have no unique solution -} is a necessary assumption for our main result in \eqref{eq:centralassumption}, that is satisfied if the forward model of \eqref{eq:sampling10} is not injective on the product set of signals and noise $\mathcal{M}_1\times \mathcal{E}$.
 Due to the non-injectivity of the forward model, there exist measurements $y \in \mathcal{M}_2$ such that the inverse problem \eqref{eq:sampling10} does not have a unique solution.
 From this the challenge \textit{$(ii)$ - that there exist accuracy bounds -} follows.
-Unfortunately, this leads to the challenge \textit{$(iii)$ - that universal approximators cannot evade the accuracy bounds}.
-In order to address these challenges, we develop a framework to compute accuracy bounds for the reconstruction error of inverse problems.
-In this work, we provide computable lower and upper accuracy bounds to the empirical reconstruction error in \eqref{eq:empiricalerror} of any inverse map solving an inverse problem \eqref{eq:sampling10}.
+This leads to the challenge \textit{$(iii)$ - that universal approximators do not evade the accuracy bounds}.
+To address this, we develop a framework to compute accuracy bounds for the reconstruction error of inverse problems.
+We provide computable lower and upper accuracy bounds to the empirical reconstruction error in \eqref{eq:empiricalerror} of any inverse map solving an inverse problem \eqref{eq:sampling10}.
 We now present a nontechnical summary of our main result and refer to Section \ref{sec:main} for the formal statement.
 The accuracy bounds for any approximate inverse map in \eqref{eq:lowerboundlip} can be computed with the average kernel size.
 Informally, the average kernel size is the average distance between samples of the $x$-components of $(x,e), (x',e') \in\mathcal{M}_1\times \mathcal{E}$ that the forward model maps to the same measurement $y=F(x,e) = F(x',e')$ over all the measurement samples.
-If for each measurement sample, the average kernel size is computed with an equal number of $x$-components we refer to this as \textit{computed with an equal number of samples}.